vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 1. **Add a variable for the selected room.** This lets us keep track of the selected room.
 1. **Add a data source to get a list of all the rooms.** This lets us know which rooms the user can select.
 1. **Add a data source to get the events of the selected room.**
-1. **Add a room selector with a styled list control** This lets us update our selected room variable.
+1. **Add a room selector using a styled list control.** This lets the user choose the room they want to view.
 1. **Add a table control that displays the events of the selected room.**
 1. **Add a text control that indicates the selected room.**